 3. The country is endowed with Natural Resources

-Ghana has the kind of natural resources which can take a country onto the bath of modernisation and industrialization.
+Ghana has the kind of natural resources which can take a country on the path to modernisation and industrialization.
 However, those resources lack the sound management.
+Ghana is also rich in gold reserves.
 According to WB, the 2018 GDP of Ghana was around $45bn, around 20% of this GDP is contributed by agriculture.
 It has a population of 29.7m as of 2018.
 Domestically, the country faces a revenue gap in power sector.
 The discovery of oil in Ghana contributed a lot in reducing the import bill of the country.
 It was discovered in 2007.

 Further, its export volume is $14bn in year 2018, out of which 40% contribution comes in the shape of stone and glass.
 Its major imports include capital products.